bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-14 15:13 Friday

-- [ ] Check if source is using the same data field as the description!
+- [x] Check if source is using the same data field as the description!

 ## 2014-02-17 09:43 Monday

- - [ ] Seems odd that the collection classes I have defined in `results.js` don't have model set.
+ - [x] Seems odd that the collection classes I have defined in `results.js` don't have model set.
 How do they know what to instantiate when adding new ones?

+   A: I think they just instantiate `Backbone.Model`, and the only behaviour that I require them to have is that they work out their url from their containing collection; which they do.

 ## 2014-02-17 11:31 Monday